-Find out what goes on behind the red curtain as we uncover the real personalities under the makeup at one of the best cabaret shows in Bangkok: Playhouse Theatre at the Asia Hotel.
+Find out what goes on behind the red curtain as we uncover the real personalities under the makeup at one of the best cabaret shows in Bangkok: Playhouse Theatre at Shanghai Mansion hotel in Chinatown.

 We arrived at 18:00, over two hours before show time and still several of the chorus line were practicing their dance steps, including some impressive ballet moves.
 We were escorted backstage, past rows of sparkling sequined dresses and into the dressing room.
 It was only half full but already bustling with stage hands busying themselves with props and dancers starting the laborious and transformative process of getting into magnificent drag.
 Over the next two hours we got to see every area and chatted with many of the performers and crew as the show became real before our eyes.